User and Access Right in Virtual DataPort¶

 View the schema of the views and stored procedures.

 Open the Tree view and Data lineage of the views.
-Note that the Tool will not display information about any data source unless the user owns them.

 Obtain the execution plan of any query, without actually running the query.